 Rev. Dr. Bonnie Glass-Coffin is a Professor of Anthropology/Affiliate Professor of Religious Studies at Utah State University and the Co-founder and current Director of the USU Interfaith Initiative.
-She is a shamanism scholar and practitioner, an ordained Interfaith minister, and is completing studies to become a board certified multifaith chaplain.
+She is a shamanism scholar and practitioner, an ordained Interfaith minister, and a board certified multifaith chaplain.
 She is passionate about providing opportunities for all members of the greater campus community to be able to share their deepest convictions and to explore the biggest questions in their lives while learning how to engage appreciatively with others in sesrvice to a common good.
 Her curricular and co-curricular efforts to promote interfaith cooperation on campus has been a force for positive change at Utah State University.
-She loves to Her office is located in Old Main 245F.
-She can be reached by phone at 435-797-4064 or by e-mail at email@example.com.
+Her office is located in Old Main 245F and although she is on sabbatical for the 2020-2021 year, she loves to talk with students about the "big questions" in their lives.
+She can be reached by e-mail at email@example.com.

 Nicky is a Senior music major (viola is her "thing") and is passionate about promoting the work of interfaith cooperation both on and off campus.
 She currently serves as President of the USU Interfaith Association.
 To encourage points of connection, deep sharing across religious difference and mental health resilience she founded a wonderful initiative called "Aggies Finding Peace" on both Instagram and Facebook.
 She is warm, incredibly approachable, and a tremendous interfaith leader and we are lucky to have her energy and commitment to help students overcome the sense of isolation and separation that is so rampant during COVID-19 by finding innovative ways to come together.
 To participate in any of the initiatives that she coordinates and facilitates, contact her at firstname.lastname@example.org